rudra-desai/Codelint/README.md

-# EZLint - A browser based linter
+# Codelint - A browser based linter

 - To run **frontend**: `npm run dev`
     - Alternatively use `npm run watch` if on AWS cloud9